Medroxyprogesterone is used to treat abnormal vaginal bleeding (due to hormonal imbalance) and absence of menstruation.

 Take Medroxyprogesterone exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Medroxyprogesterone must be taken regularly for it to be effective.
-Continue taking it even when you feel better.
+Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by the doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.